PaulaTam/CSC620-files/README.md

 ## What to expect...
 This repo contains my jupyter notebooks and the datasets used during this class.

-All datasets were from Kaggle.
+All datasets were from Kaggle, so any datasets missing can be gotten from there.